 And while the fallout felt by big-name brands is usually what makes the news, it’s the small or mid-sized businesses that feel the impact of inadequate or untimely finance most.
 Providers of capital, investors or lenders, shy away from small businesses.
 They involve taking risks that could jeopardize the investor’s capital, simply because small businesses are inherently higher risk, higher return.

 While there will always be such providers willing to take a measured risk in funding a start-up or a small business, their ability to do so as a percentage of the total asset book will always be capped.
 So how can a small business stand out in the crowd?
 How can it be noticed and therefore have a chance at tapping these pools of capital?

-While small business enterprises and start-ups have some differences in the nature of capital they need and the sources from which to tap these, there are a few considerations that may help in managing the process of capital raise better.
+While small business enterprises and start-ups have some differences in the nature of capital they need and the sources from which to tap these, there are a few considerations that may help in managing the process of raising capital.
 For want of a better term, the 5 C’s:

 1. Corporate Governance

-Most SME promoters are so caught up with managing day to day operations that sometimes they do not give the attention deserved to setting the highest standards of governance and transparency early on.
-And yet, providers of capital look for high levels of disclosure because it also a reflection of the values that the management subscribes to.
+Most SME promoters are so caught up with managing day-to-day operations that sometimes they do not give the attention deserved to setting the highest standards of governance and transparency early on.
+And yet, providers of capital look for high levels of disclosure because it’s also a reflection of the values that the management subscribes to.
 Promoters and management would do well to establish a reputation for being a business that can be trusted, it helps reassure capital providers that their capital will be safe.

 2. Consistent Performance